 Many people find genetic counselling helpful and informative.

 Genetic counselling can help in situations like these:

 - A condition seems to run in the family and there’s concern that you or your children might develop it.

-- A child in the family has a serious problem that affects growth, development or health, and the problem might have a genetic cause.
+- A child in the family has a serious condition that affects growth, development or health, and the condition might have a genetic cause.